maptime/belgium/_posts/2017-05-31-meeting-leuven.md

   osm: https://www.openstreetmap.org/way/339551250
 ---

-We can work on a task from tasks.hotosm.org.
+We can work on a task from <http://tasks.hotosm.org>.

 Or we can do some local mapping.
-Please write under reactions what is your preference.
+Please write under reactions (in Meetup page) what is your preference.

 From 2-4th of June I'll go to SotM-FR in Avignon to present a workshop about mapping Public Transport.
 So I'll probably have a presentation ready about that topic.
 But we don't have to tackle such an advanced and somewhat specialised topic.